-In Section 3 we present our model.
-People recall either statistical information about the risk, which they may have seen in the media, or their own past experiences.
-Recall of experiences is driven by three well-known regularities: similarity, frequency, and interference (Kahana 2012, Bordalo et al. 2023).
-Recalled experiences, which may or may not concern the risk being assessed, are then used to simulate that risk.
-Simulation is a form of reasoning by analogy well documented in psychology (Dougherty et al. 1997; Brown et al. 2000, Schacter, Addis, and Bruckner 2008, Biderman, Bakkour, and Shohamy 2020)2.
-It recruits non-domain-specific (NDS) experiences to imagine the target event and to shape beliefs, especially if the experience is similar to that event (Kahneman and Tversky 1981).
-Similarity plays a dual role: it fosters recall and simulation.
+Section 3 presents a model addressing these findings.
+When thinking about a risk, people recall either statistics about it heard in the media, or their own experiences.
+Recall of experiences is driven by three well-known forces: similarity, frequency, and interference (Kahana 2012, Bordalo et al. 2023).
+Recollections are then used to simulate the risk.
+Simulation is a form of reasoning by analogy well documented in psychology and neuroscience (Dougherty et al. 1997; Brown et al. 2000, Schacter, Addis, and Bruckner 2008, Biderman, Bakkour, and Shohamy 2020).
+It recruits experiences, both domain and non-domain-specific, to imagine the target event and hence the future (Schacter et al 2012).
+Imagination increases in the similarity of retrieved experiences to the target event (Kahneman and Tversky 1981).
+Similarity thus plays a dual role: it fosters recall and simulation.
+Ours is the first paper to bring similarity-based memory simulation into economics.

-In the model, having lived a specific experience entails a trade-off between simulation and interference: the experience potentially creates material for simulation, which boosts probability estimates, but interferes with retrieval of other experiences, which dampens estimates if the latter provide better simulation material.
-This trade-off yields two comparative statics.
+Simulation entails a novel, fundamental trade-off in the role of experiences: any experience creates material for simulation, which boosts probability estimates, but also interferes with retrieval of other experiences, which dampens estimates if the latter provide better simulation material.
+This trade-off between simulation and interference yields two testable predictions.

 The first is a similarity-based hierarchy of "experience effects": experiences very similar to the event boost its believed probability more than less similar experiences, while experiences that are even less similar may dampen assessments.
-For instance, experiences of Covid deaths should boost Covid pessimism more than non-Covid health adversities, which are less similar.
-In turn, non-Health Adversities, being least similar, may reduce the perception of Covid risks by interfering with recall of the latter.
-Both domain specific and NDS experiences shape beliefs, based on similarity.
+Exposure to Covid deaths should boost Covid pessimism more than do the less similar non-Covid health adversities.
+In fact, non-health adversities, being least similar, may even reduce the perception of Covid risks by interfering with recall of the health risks.
+This prediction can be tested by measuring, for each respondent, a range of DS and NDS experiences and their perceived similarity to the target event, and accounting for them in predicting beliefs.